-February to June 1898 in C. A. Pearson's Short Stories Magazine and was published a few months later by Grant Richards as The Yellow Danger.
-Marsh's Beetle is indisputably Egyptian, yet also generically 'oriental to the finger-tips'.
-She is explicitly described as Oriental on sixteen occasions, primarily in conversations between Atherton and Lessingham.
+February to June 1898 in C. A. Pearson's Short Stories Magazine and was published a few months later by Grant Richards as The Yellow Danger.115 Marsh's Beetle is indisputably Egyptian, yet also generically 'oriental to the finger-tips'.116 She is explicitly described as Oriental on sixteen occasions, primarily in conversations between Atherton and Lessingham.
 By them, certainly, although not necessarily by their author, she is viewed as a Gothicised 'yellow peril' in the heart of London.

-Whiteness in The Beetle is an object of desire associated with Christianity, and 'white Christian women' are sacrificed: 'the sacrificial object was a woman, stripped to the skin, as white as you or l'.
-To borrow Spivak's terminology, the ethnocentric Subject establishes itself by selectively defining an Other.
+Whiteness in The Beetle is an object of desire associated with Christianity, and 'white Christian women' are sacrificed: 'the sacrificial object was a woman, stripped to the skin, as white as you or I'.117 To borrow Spivak's terminology, the ethnocentric Subject establishes itself by selectively defining an Other.
 In Marsh's text the western, human Subject is set against an eastern, insect Other, and whiteness is one way of establishing a shared kinship group in opposition to yellowness or brownness.
 It constructs and defines the strategic bounds of sympathy, which in 1897 may not have been confined to the text but extended to the readership as well.
 The Beetle is repellent and must be repelled.
 Her presumably enchanting face when a Cairene girl is never put into words.
 She is not just a colonised subject who is effectively silenced, she is one not truly seen in her human aspect.
 Marsh's insect monstrosity stands in stark contrast to the positive valence of western occult and esoteric writings on ancient Egypt also finding expression in fiction of the time.
-Marie Corelli's contemporary novel, Ziska: The Problem of a Wicked Soul describes her eponymous supernatural Egyptian having: 'an exquisite face, fair as a lily, and of such perfect loveliness that the men who were gathered round her seemed to lose breath and speech at the sight of it'.
-Corelli's creation is mesmerisingly beautiful, yet, despite the stark difference in the aesthetic responses Ziska and the Beetle evoke and the consequent sympathy they are afforded, they have much in common: sex, race, nationality, and a mixture of desire and hatred for the lover who murdered them in a past life.
-Where the characters differ, apart from in looks, is in the site of their unfolding stories.
-The Beetle is obliged to pursue Lessingham to London.
-Ziska waits for her man to come to her.
-Ziska never strays far from her place of origin and the British are, so to speak, at the heart of her empire, where their complexions are unsuited to the climate and for whom the local accents and customs are strange.
-These invaders are not so much monstrous as comical, and Corelli's text balances Marsh's because of its entirely different slant on Anglo-Egyptian relations and their respective superiorities.

-&lt;sup>115 M. P. Shiel, The Yellow Danger (London: Grant Richards, 1898).
+Marie Corelli's contemporary novel, Ziska: The Problem of a Wicked Soul describes her eponymous supernatural Egyptian having: 'an exquisite face, fair as a lily, and of such perfect loveliness that the men who were gathered round her seemed to lose breath and speech at the sight of it'.118 Corelli's creation is mesmerisingly beautiful, yet, despite the stark difference in the aesthetic responses Ziska and the Beetle evoke and the consequent sympathy they are afforded, they have much in 115 M. P. Shiel, The Yellow Danger (London: Grant Richards, 1898).

-&lt;sup>118 Marie Corelli, Ziska: The Problem of a Wicked Soul (Bristol: Arrowsmith, 1897), p.
+118 Marie Corelli, Ziska: The Problem of a Wicked Soul (Bristol: Arrowsmith, 1897), p.
 59.